Board of Directors 2024/25

 Kate Smith

 From the St’at’imc Nation on her mother’s side and Witsuwit’en on her father’s side.
 Her very first Pulling Together Canoe Journey was in 2011 with the UN-Easy (Unya and COELS-Easy) Canoe family.
 The Collingwood Aboriginal Youth C.R.E.W program amplified her love for paddling when she attended the 2013 journey in the Shushwap.
 She was on the PTCS Board in 2015 and has continued to play a role as Friend of the Board until she was elected as a board member a few years later.
-Her enthusiasm and excitement for every journey has encouraged her to continue the work she does at the Collingwood Neighbourhood House in which she will return to at the end of this summer as the Program Manager of the Indigenous Youth C.R.E.W Program.
+Her enthusiasm and excitement for every journey has encouraged her to continue the work she does at the Collingwood Neighbourhood House where she is the Co-Coordinator of the Indigenous Youth C.R.E.W Program.

 Director